cloudflare/cloudflare-docs/content/logs/faq/general-faq.md

 ## Can I receive logs in a format other than JSON?

 Not at this time.
-Talk to your account manager or Cloudflare Support if you are interested in other formats and we will consider them for the future.
+Talk to your Cloudflare account team or [Cloudflare Support](https://support.cloudflare.com/hc/en-us/articles/200172476-Contacting-Cloudflare-Support) if you are interested in other formats and we will consider them for the future.